particle-iot/docs/src/content/datasheets/app-notes/an003-interpreting-cloud-debug.md

 ### DNS issue or data service not enabled (fast blinking cyan)

-Sometimes a SIM will be mis-configured in the carrier network and will not allow IP data (GPRS) to be sent or received.
+Sometimes a SIM will be misconfigured in the carrier network and will not allow IP data (GPRS) to be sent or received.
 One way you can tell is the `ERROR: Cloud: unable to resolve IP` error.

 ```
 0000346244 [system] INFO: R   346.245 AT send      56 "AT+UDNSRN=0,\"e00fce687bd30b4135c361dc.udp.particle.io\"\r\n"